 “I’m not starting that headline…”

-Of course, the whole conversation is pretty ironic coming from Luke Bryan, but I think it’s safe to say that Luke just confirmed what we already knew.
+Name or not, I think it’s safe to say that Luke just confirmed what we already knew.

 You can check out the full podcast below: